Nate Parker to debut new film at Venice Film Festival

 NEW YORK (AP) — Nate Parker's attempted comeback will begin at the Venice Film Festival with the premiere of his first film since a rape allegation from Parker's past derailed the release of his Nat Turner biopic "The Birth of a Nation."

-The Italian festival announced Wednesday that Parker's "American Skin" will debut in its "Sconfini" section.
+The Venice Film Festival announced Wednesday that Parker's "American Skin" will debut in its "Sconfini" section.
 Parker's new film also carries Spike Lee's backing.
 "American Skin" is touted as a Spike Lee presentation.
-In a statement, Lee called Parker his brother.
+In a statement, Lee called Parker his brother and declared the film "a brave tour de force."